-As I type this post, I currently have six different computer mice and mouse alternatives within a five foot radius of my desk that can be used to access information on my computer and/or tablet.
-These are a mix of mainstream technology devices, specialty devices that are designed for users with disabilities, and mainstream tools that have been adapted for use as assistive technology.
-Users with low vision and visual impairment have multiple options for computer mouse alternatives and making a computer mouse easier to use with low vision, and today I will be sharing some of the most popular options for computer mice and computer mouse alternatives.
+As I type this post, I currently have six different computer mice and mouse alternatives within a five-foot radius of my desk that can be used to access information on my computer and/or tablet.
+These are a mix of mainstream technology devices, specialty devices designed for users with disabilities, and mainstream tools that have been adapted for use as assistive technology.

 Wired or wireless computer mouse

-Mainstream computer mice come in a variety of shapes, sizes, colors, and weights, so users can experiment with different computer mouse options to find one that feels comfortable for them.
-I use a bright colored mouse that can easily be spotted on my desk or in a backpack.
-Most computer mice consist of two buttons and a scroll wheel, though some newer computer mice don’t have a physical scroll wheel.
+Mainstream computer mice come in a variety of shapes, sizes, colors, and weights, so users can experiment with different options to find one that feels comfortable.
+I use a brightly colored mouse that can easily be spotted on my desk or in a backpack, so that I can easily locate it visually.
+Most computer mice include two buttons for clicking, and some models offer a physical scroll wheel for navigating long pages.

-Students who are taking proctored exams may be required to use a wired/USB computer mouse as wireless computer mice are often prohibited in testing environments.
+Wired mice provide a reliable, lag-free connection and do not use batteries.
+Students who are taking proctored exams may be required to use a wired/USB computer mouse, as wireless mice are often prohibited in testing environments.

 Related links